brunoparga/moby/README.md

 # Moby-Letty

 A clone of Z-Man Games' "Love Letter".
+Run `mix manual_test` to "play" a version of the game on the terminal.
+There are only two players (when the actual game plays up to 4), both share the same terminal and the full state of the game is shown.
+But it works!

 ## Development roadmap